-Editor’s note: Each week this football season, Auburn University Journalism Instructor and The Auburn Plainsman Adviser Austin Phillips will break down the greatest games against that week’s opponent or notable games in that week’s history (for previous weeks, go here) Break it down, Austin.
+Editor’s note: Each week this football season, Auburn University journalism instructor and Auburn Plainsman adviser Austin Phillips will break down the greatest games against that week’s opponent, or notable games in that week’s history (for previous weeks, go here).
+Break it down, Austin.

-After a brutal month of September, the Auburn Tigers will now turn their attention to another dreaded opponent: Bye.
-Yes, this week is a bye week for the Tigers, which could be a blessing or curse for the remainder of the schedule.
-This week I will take a look back at some of the most beneficial bye weeks in Auburn history.
+After a brutal September, the Auburn Tigers turn their attention to another dreaded opponent: Bye.
+Yes, this week could be a blessing or curse for the remainder of the schedule.
+Here I take a look back at some of the most beneficial bye weeks in Auburn history.

 No. 5: Nov.
 25, 1972

-Coming off a 27-10 victory over unranked Georgia, the Tigers needed all the rest they could handle going into the Dec.
+Coming off a 27-10 victory over unranked Georgia, the Tigers needed all the rest they could going into the Dec.
 2 match-up against No. 2 Alabama.
-The special teams must have gotten plenty of rest, and practice, as Bill Newton blocked two ‘Bama fourth-quarter punts and David Langner returned both for touchdowns to lead Auburn to the come-from-behind victory.
+And the special teams must have gotten plenty of rest, and practice.
+Bill Newton blocked two ‘Bama fourth-quarter punts and David Langner returned both for touchdowns to lead Auburn to the come-from-behind victory.
 Punt, Bama, Punt.

 No. 4: Oct.
 23, 1993

 Following a dramatic 38-35 victory over No. 4 Florida in which Scott Etheridge kicked a 41-yard field goal, the team of destiny needed some rest before heading into Fayetteville, Ark.
-The rest proved helpful as the Tigers downed Arkansas 31-21 in the snow to improve to 8-0.
+It proved helpful as the Tigers downed Arkansas 31-21 in the snow to improve to 8-0.

 No. 3: Nov.
 20, 1982